The devil is in the detail

 Online privacy is the catchphrase of the day.

-Under the European General Data Protection Regulations (GDPR) any website which will be visited by Europeans must inform them if their data will be used and enable a way for them to opt into online tracking.
+Under the European General Data Protection Regulations (GDPR), any website visited by Europeans must inform them if their data will be used and enable them to opt into online tracking.

-There must also be a link explaining how their data will be used by the site.
+There must also be a link explaining how the site will use its data.

 Most people just click OK and enter a website.
-Very few visitors, if any click through and read the fine print.
-The fine print though is where all the details are.
+Very few visitors, if any, click through and read the fine print, which contains all the details.

 As we’ve already established above, the devil is in the detail.

-Often when we click OK we are giving access to much more information than we thought we were.
+When we click OK, we often have access to much more information than we thought we had.

 The funny thing is that everyone will tell you to read the details, but it’s often a case of do as I say, not as I do.